VirtualARC

 Alex Glancy specializes in transactional business law, including corporate, securities and intellectual property law, with a mission-driven approach.
 Her clients include startups, impact investment funds, creatives, cooperatives and nonprofits.

 Alex graduated from Harvard Law School.
-She holds a bachelor’s degree with honors from Northwestern University in Mathematical Methods in the Social Sciences (MMSS) and Anthropology.
+She holds a bachelor’s degree with honors from Northwestern University in Mathematical Methods in the Social Sciences and Anthropology.

-Intellectual Property, Copyright and Trademark
+Copyright and Trademark Registration with Alex Glancy

-| 6-8 PM ET
+Wednesday, November 19 | 6 PM ET

 Click here to learn more